Where EU laws and policies come from

 Who can contribute

-Anyone who might be affected by an existing or proposed law or policy.
-This includes: public authorities, businesses, civil society organisations and the public.
+Anyone who is interested or might be affected by an existing or proposed law or policy can share their views, sending comments or position papers or reply to public consultations .
+This includes: public national, local and regional authorities, businesses, civil society organisations, and individual citizens..

 How to contribute

-There are various opportunities to contribute to EU law-making as it evolves – from the preparation phase through to proposals for new laws and evaluations of how existing laws are performing.
-Feedback can be given through open public consultations and other online tools.
+There are various opportunities to contribute to EU law-making as it evolves – from the preparation phase through to proposals for new laws and evaluations of how existing EU laws are performing.

 The Commission takes account of feedback when further developing the law or policy, or when evaluating several related laws or policies in a single policy area.